These 10 safe and healthy weight loss tips will enable you to lose weight consistently without harming your health.

 - Marinating proteins before cooking them enhances their flavor and helps to keep them moist and tender.
 Adding acidic ingredients such as vinegar, citrus juice, or yogurt to the marinade will help to tenderize the protein.

-- Rub dry seasoning powder onto the surface of the protein, or add the seasoning to a small amount of mustard or crushed garlic, and oil or yogurt.
+- Rub dry seasoning powder onto the protein’s surface, or add the seasoning to a small amount of mustard or crushed garlic and oil or yogurt.
 Refrigerate the food for between 30 minutes and three or for hours to enable it to penetrate the protein before cooking it.

 - Squeeze lemon juice over the protein, then add finely chopped parsley, a light drizzling of olive oil, or a couple of dashes of soy sauce.
 Alternatively, top it with sliced avocado with a squirt of lime juice, a dollop of salsa or tomato sauce, or sautéed onions or mushrooms.

 - Poach fish and poultry in vegetable, fish, chicken, or mushroom stock to add flavor.
 If desired, add some sliced lemon, onion, garlic, fresh herbs, and peppercorns to the stock.

 Whole Grains & legumes

 - Toast whole grains in a small amount of olive oil over medium heat to bring out their nutty flavor.

 - Season whole grains with spices such as cinnamon, ginger, dried orange peel, ground cumin, or curry powder.

 - Add chopped onion, broccoli, tomato, diced pepper, grated carrot or other vegetables, and some garlic and herbs such as parsley, basil, thyme, or oregano.

 - Cook grains or legumes in diluted tomato juice, vegetable, mushroom, or chicken stock.